Mandowwow/Nora/README.md

-Nora is a 2D roguelite
-with randomly selected levels.
+Nora is a top-down dungeon crawler like game with roguelite elements.
+It hosts randomly seleceted levels and randomly selected weapon level up system.
 (currently still in development)